tylerlumsden/GolayPair/NOTES.md

 order 16 equivalence filter --> 30s
 order 20 equivalence filter --> 725s
+order 26 equivalence filter --> 6282s

 touch on how sharcnet runs 2x slower talk about the equivalence filter problem

+equivalence operations will be tricky for the uncompression code, look at each operation individually (lots of unnecessary equivalences)

+shift by a multiple of N compression for equivalent un-compressions

+look into orderly generation kochen specker paper

+concatenate a and b ==> most of the shifts a will be irrelevant because most shifts will make a larger a if a shift of a is equal to itself ==> low bits become relevant (relatively unlikely)

+^^ considered equivalence class will become much smaller

+psd's of the compressions being integer values at n / 3

+Questions:
+How is concatenating any different from considering the sequences separately?
+Why wouldn't considering the higher bits and then the lower bits create an incomplete class (incomplete in the sense of sequences we require)?